Board of Directors

 As head of the center, based in Yuma, which is a public-private partnership between the college and the Arizona and California desert agriculture industry, Brierley is dedicated to addressing “on-the-ground” industry needs through collaboration and research.
 Prior to joining the Center of Excellence for Desert Agriculture, Paul operated Brierley Custom Hay in southeast Arizona for twelve years where he was an active leader in the Farm Bureau before joining the staff of the organization.
 As the Bureau’s Director of Organization, he helped agricultural producers improve their industry by actively identifying and solving problems.

-Born in Yuma and raised in Somerton, Cabrera was appointed last year as City Manager for City of Somerton.
+Born in Yuma and raised in Somerton, Cabrera served as City Manager for City of Somerton from 2019-2022.
 He earned a Bachelor’s in Business Administration from NAU and MBA, University of Phoenix.
 Prior to starting in his current role Cabrera was employed by Regional Center for Border Health and the Somerton Elementary School where he moved up the ranks to Assistant Superintendent.
 He has been active in many Yuma County boards, from Yuma Community Foundation, Yuma County Food Bank, and most recently Somerton Rotary, Yuma HOME Consortium, Yuma County Intergovernmental Public Transportation Authority and various other committees.
 In addition, he still holds his Elementary School Certification, Mediation Certification, MBTI Trainer Certification, and Student Hearing Officer.

 Joining Arizona Western College (AWC) in July 2016, Corr has focused his early efforts on facilitating student success, increasing access to higher education, creating a comprehensive strategic plan, and fostering a climate of innovation, collaboration and stewardship at AWC.
 Prior to assuming the role of AWC’s President, Dr. Corr served as the Vice President of Academic and Student Affairs at Scottsdale Community College (SCC) from 2007-2016.
 Dr. Corr also held a variety of instructional and administrative positions at three different community colleges in Illinois.
 All told, he has over 24 years of experience at the community college level.